-In this segment we have thoroughly discussed important facts about the Occupational Safety and Health Administration's Hazard Communication Standard .
+In this lesson we have thoroughly discussed important facts about the Occupational Safety and Health Administration's Hazard Communication Standard.
 We have identified all key elements of Safety Data Sheets and how they apply to businesses.
-We can now describe factors regarding safety in the workplace and how employers observe safe practices.
+And lastly we reviewed an official manufacturer's Safety Data Sheet and.
+It is recommended that personal service workers, such as salon professionals, stay up to date on any changes or improvements made by OSHA or any other government entities regarding the topic of Federal workplace regulations.